chrisichris/ybuilder/README.markdown

 ### Hello World

-You run a ybuilder project using the `ybuilder.jar`, which in turn executes the `project.yeti` (the build script) which insantiates and configures the targets of the project.
+You run a ybuilder project using the `ybuilder.jar`, which executes the `project.yeti` (the build-script).
+The build-script insantiates and configures the targets of the project.

 To try that out create the following `project.yeti` file: